ottowayi/pycomm3/docs/usage.rst

     ``'Read/Write'``/``'Read Only'``/``'None'`` matches the External Access tag property in the PLC

 dim
-    dimensions defined for the tag
+    number dimensions defined for the tag
     - ``0`` - not an array
     - ``1-3`` - a 1 to 3 dimension array tag